Skip to content

 1. About anuboXBRL

-anuboXBRL analytics add ins bring company disclosure data directly into Microsoft Excel.
-Our add ins support iXBRL (inline XBRL) filings for US‑GAAP (United States Generally Accepted Accounting Principles) and IFRS (International Financial Reporting Standards) with ESEF (European Single Electronic Format).
+The anuboXBRL Reader & Analyzer add-in brings company disclosure data directly into Microsoft Excel.
+It supports iXBRL (inline XBRL) filings for US‑GAAP (United States Generally Accepted Accounting Principles) and IFRS (International Financial Reporting Standards) with ESEF (European Single Electronic Format).

 XBRL (eXtensible Business Reporting Language) is the open international standard for digital business reporting.
 Being used in more than 50 countries worldwide it is today’s key technology for global capital markets and the key technology of tomorrow, considering sustainability data.
 XBRL replaces older reports based on paper, PDF and HTML with digital versions that are more accurate, clearly defined, platform-independent and testable.